danfuzz/samizdat/doc/language-guide/03-functions.md

   individual argument declarations, enclosed in parentheses.
 If the closure has no name, then the parentheses are optional.
 See "Argument Declarations" above for more details.

+* The yield definition (optional).
+See "Yield Definition" above.

 * The special token right-arrow (`->`), to indicate the end of the declarations.
 If the entire body of the block is just a direct